Fragmon/klipper_max_flow_test/README.md

 SET_TMC_FIELD STEPPER=extruder FIELD=sg4_filt_en VALUE=1
 ```

-(For TMC2209: `FIELD=sgthrs VALUE=100` and skip the filter line.)
+(For TMC2209: `FIELD=sgthrs VALUE=100` and skip the filter line.
+SG2 drivers don't need this — the plugin reads SG_RESULT directly from `DRV_STATUS`.)

 ### "SG median = n/a" during the test

-The most common cause: your extruder is in **SpreadCycle** mode, not StealthChop.
-StallGuard4 (TMC2240/TMC2209) only works in StealthChop.
-See [the StealthChop section above](#-important-stealthchop-required-for-stallguard) for how to fix this.
+For **SG4 drivers** (TMC2240, TMC2209): the most common cause is that the extruder is in **SpreadCycle** mode instead of StealthChop.
+See [the chopper mode section above](#-important-chopper-mode-required-for-stallguard).

+For **SG2 drivers** (TMC5160, TMC2130, TMC2660): SG_RESULT comes from `DRV_STATUS` and depends on `coolstep_threshold` (`tcoolthrs`) being set so StallGuard reads above a minimum velocity.
+Check that `coolstep_threshold: 0.5` (or similar low value) is set in your TMC section.

-Other possible causes:
+Other possible causes (any driver):
-- Plugin is older than the register-direct-read version — make sure you're on the latest from this repo (the plugin must read SG/CS directly from the driver registers, not via `get_status()`)
+- Plugin older than the register-direct-read version — make sure you're on the latest from this repo
 - TMC driver isn't responding at all — run `DUMP_TMC STEPPER=extruder` to verify communication

+### CS_ACTUAL stays pinned at 31 throughout the test

+This is **not** a plugin bug — it means CoolStep can't regulate because all SG values are below the lower threshold (`SEMIN × 32`).
+It's especially common on TMC5160 / TMC2130 / TMC2660 (SG2 drivers), where SG values are typically much lower (30–100 range) than on SG4.

+The test still works correctly: when CS is static, the plugin auto-detects this and falls back to the SG-based triggers.
+After the test, you'll see a CoolStep diagnostic in the console with a recommended SEMIN value tuned to your hardware.
+Per Trinamic AN-002, `SEMIN ≈ SG_MAX/4..SG_MAX/8`.

+Typical fix for SG2 drivers: lower `driver_SEMIN` from 5 (a common XY-stepper default) to 2 or 3, raise `driver_SEMAX` to 4.
+See the [TMC5160 CoolStep enabled config example](#tmc5160-coolstep-enabled) above.

 ### Reached MAX without trigger

 Your extruder is faster than the default `MAX=80`.
 Try:

 ```
-TMC_FLOW_FIND_MAX MAX=120
+TMC_FLOW_FIND_MAX MAX=150
 ```

+(TMC5160 setups regularly reach 100–130 mm³/s.)

 ### Trigger fires immediately at START